Quantum mind: Quantum brain dynamics

+Mari Jibu and Kunio Yasue later popularized these results under the name "quantum brain dynamics" (QBD) as the hypothesis to explain the function of the brain within the framework of quantum field theory with implications on consciousness.

 Pribram

-Karl Pribram's holonomic brain theory (quantum holography) invoked quantum mechanics to explain higher-order processing by the mind.
+Karl Pribram's holonomic brain theory (quantum holography) invoked quantum field theory to explain higher-order processing of memory in the brain.
 He argued that his holonomic model solved the binding problem.
-Pribram collaborated with Bohm in his work on quantum approaches to mind and he provided evidence on how much of the processing in the brain was done in wholes.
-He proposed that ordered water at dendritic membrane surfaces might operate by structuring Bose–Einstein condensation supporting quantum dynamics.
+Pribram collaborated with Bohm in his work on quantum approaches to the thought process.
+Pribram suggested much of the processing in the brain was done in distributed fashion.
+He proposed that the fine fibered, felt-like dendritic fields might follow the principles of quantum field theory when storing and retrieving long term memory.